Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB) Stock Holdings Boosted by Collective Family Office LLC

-Collective Family Office LLC lifted its position in shares of Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB – Get Rating) by 27.3% in the 4th quarter, according to its most recent disclosure with the SEC.
-The fund owned 27,669 shares of the company’s stock after acquiring an additional 5,937 shares during the period.
-Collective Family Office LLC’s holdings in Vanguard Tax-Exempt Bond ETF were worth $1,519,000 as of its most recent filing with the SEC.
+Collective Family Office LLC boosted its stake in Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB – Get Rating) by 27.3% in the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 27,669 shares of the company’s stock after buying an additional 5,937 shares during the period.
+Collective Family Office LLC’s holdings in Vanguard Tax-Exempt Bond ETF were worth $1,519,000 at the end of the most recent quarter.

-Several other institutional investors have also recently added to or reduced their stakes in VTEB.
+A number of other institutional investors and hedge funds also recently made changes to their positions in VTEB.
 Capital Directions Investment Advisors LLC bought a new position in Vanguard Tax-Exempt Bond ETF in the 3rd quarter valued at about $38,000.
 Contravisory Investment Management Inc. bought a new position in Vanguard Tax-Exempt Bond ETF in the 4th quarter valued at about $40,000.
 Investors Research Corp bought a new position in Vanguard Tax-Exempt Bond ETF in the 3rd quarter valued at about $58,000.
 Bay Harbor Wealth Management LLC grew its position in Vanguard Tax-Exempt Bond ETF by 38.4% in the 3rd quarter.
 Bay Harbor Wealth Management LLC now owns 1,312 shares of the company’s stock valued at $72,000 after buying an additional 364 shares in the last quarter.
 Finally, Koshinski Asset Management Inc. bought a new position in Vanguard Tax-Exempt Bond ETF in the 3rd quarter valued at about $93,000.

 Further Reading